fastai/fastai/docs_src/style-guide.md

 ## Additional Style Examples

-When docmenting a class method with self, keep self on the method definition.
+When docmenting a class method with `self` or `cls`, keep self on the method definition.
 Types are placed before the default values, if applicable:

 ```python
 class Math: